Welcome to COA National Summit

 We are delighted to partner with the Housing Network of Rhode Island to bring our national summit to Providence, RI.

-Take a look at the first six sessions.
-More sessions and speakers will be added in the coming weeks.
-The summit agenda will begin on August 24 at approximately 1:00 pm and end on August 26 by 3:00 pm.
+Sessions will begin on August 24 at 1:30 pm and end on August 26 at 3:00 pm.
 Click on the titles below for session descriptions and speakers confirmed so far.

 Learn about state and local policy wins from association professionals who helped make them happen.
 A dynamic panel of leaders will discuss how they accomplished recent victories.
 Then, we will break into small group discussions to explore how to translate winning strategies to your own policy work.
 Leave with new connections, concrete takeaways, and strategies you can put to work right away.